 - Increase participation and access for women, girls and population groups under-represented in participation including, culturally and linguistically diverse (CALD) communities, people with a disability and Aboriginal and Torres Strait Islanders (ATSI)

 - Address barriers to participation in sport or structured physical activity

 - Assist sport clubs to provide quality service to their members and meet community needs.

-$50,000 will be allocated to all 93 electorates throughout NSW
+- Funding of $50,000 per electorate will be allocated to all 93 electorates throughout NSW

-- Any remaining funds from under-subscribed electorates will be made available to over-subscribed electorates
+- Funds from under-subscribed electorates will be made available to over-subscribed electorates

 - Sport Development: $2,000

 - Sport Facility: $15,000

 The minimum requested amount available is $500 for all project types.
 The amount organisations request should reflect the scale of the project/s.